-In fact, an entire discipline called change management has developed to create best practices for promoting organizational change.
-The bottom line is if you want to get your employees on board with a new time clock, or any change for that matter, you have to first engage the employees and make them feel invested in your company and its goals.
+In fact, an entire discipline called change management, has been developed to create best practices for promoting organizational change.
+The bottom line is, if you want to get your employees on board with a new time clock, or any change for that matter, you have to first engage the employees and make them feel invested in your company and its goals.
 Engaged workers are more productive and happier workers.

 That much is common sense.
 However, engaged workers can also become “change ambassadors” and help you promote organizational change.

 This is the logic behind Facebook’s popularity.
 Once all your friends were onboard with the new social media, you didn’t want to get left behind.
-If you can get an initial group of employees onboard, your change ambassadors, the new time and attendance software the rest will not want to be left behind by the rest of your employees.
+If you can get an initial group of employees onboard, your change ambassadors, the new time and attendance software will not be left behind by the rest of your employees.